All Episodes

 The two countries that were most likely being brought up were Ukraine and China.

-What's the true existential threat challenging Western civilization, not just the US, but all Western civilization, China?
+What's the true existential threat challenging Western civilization, not just the U.S., but all Western civilization, China?

 Anyways, the point being is that that's where I really saw that the censorship issue was becoming big.

-But as I started doing my research, I realized just how prevalent this type of discrimination uh is all around the world.
+But as I started doing my research, I realized just how prevalent this type of discrimination is all around the world.

-So this is much bigger and broader, even than just President Trump being deplatformed.
+So this is much bigger and broader even than just President Trump being deplatformed.

 That's very interesting.